Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25049/README.md

 What I'm most grateful for is how mr. Sibi handled the situation. he could've just let us continue with the travel app and let us fail or struggle.
 But he cared enough to intervene, even at the last minute. he didn't just say "this is wrong, find something else." he guided us through the thinking process. he asked questions that made us evaluate our options critically. he helped us understand not just what to build, but why certain choices were better than others.

-Her mentorship taught me something important about decision-making, especially in technical projects.
+His mentorship taught me something important about decision-making, especially in technical projects.
 It's easy to get excited about an idea that sounds cool or impressive.
 But you have to honestly assess: Do I have the resources to do this?
 Does this solution already exist?
 Am I adding value or just recreating something worse?
 These are hard questions, but they're necessary.

 The SIH project is still ongoing.
 We're working on developing the chatbot, integrating it with WhatsApp, training it on health data specific to Indian context.
 It's challenging, but it feels meaningful.
 Every time we work on it, I remember that afternoon on the bus, the panic of having three hours to pivot completely, and mr. Sibi's calm guidance through the chaos.

 I'm grateful to mr. Sibi for pushing us to think critically and for not letting us pursue a doomed project just because we'd already invested time in it.
 Sometimes the best mentorship isn't about encouragement; it's about honest, timely intervention. he saw something we couldn't see, spoke up even though it created short-term stress, and ultimately guided us toward something better.
 That's what good mentors do—they don't just support your decisions; they challenge you to make better ones.